josephspurrier/polarbearblog/README.md

 - redirects will no be attempted so you can use localhost:8080
 - MFA, if enable will accept any number and will always pass validation
 - Google Analytics will be disabled if set
-- Disqus will be disabled if set
+- Disqus and Cactus will be disabled if set

 ## Screenshots